-The Council will consult with the community about significant decisions following the principles set out in Section 82 of the Act.
-The Council can also decide to consult at any time on a decision, where it considers that appropriate.
-For most Council decisions, there is no express requirement to consult the public, but we will consider people’s views and preferences.
+The Council will consult with the community about significant decisions following principles in Section 82 of the Local Government Act.
+The Council can decide to consult at any time on a decision, where it considers this to be appropriate.
+For Council decisions, there is no express requirement to consult the public in a particular way, but we usually do so considering people’s views and preferences.

-Engagement is a broader and ongoing process of sharing information with the community and seeking its feedback, with the purpose of involving the community in the process of decision making.
-This may or may not include a more formal consultation process.
+Engagement is a broad and ongoing process of sharing information with the community and gaining feedback, with the purpose of involving the community in the process of decision making.
+This may or may not include formal elements of a consultation process.

 The LTP describes these impacts in financial and non-financial terms, through financial statements and the resulting changes to rates and debt.
 The non-financial terms are mainly the performance measures relating to the levels of service.

-It’s important to remember that the LTP is a ten year forecast and the actual results may vary – these variances will be reflected in the Annual Plan each year.
+It’s important to remember that the LTP is a ten year forecast and the actual results may vary – these variances will be reflected in the Annual Report each year.

 Disclaimers and Copyright

 While every endeavour has been taken by the Hawke's Bay Regional Council to ensure that the information on this website is accurate and up to date, Hawke's Bay Regional Council shall not be liable for any loss suffered through the use, directly or indirectly, of information on this website.
 Information contained has been assembled in good faith.
 Some of the information available in this site is from the New Zealand Public domain and supplied by relevant government agencies.
 Hawke's Bay Regional Council cannot accept any liability for its accuracy or content.
 Portions of the information and material on this site, including data, pages, documents, online graphics and images are protected by copyright, unless specifically notified to the contrary.
 Externally sourced information or material is copyright to the respective provider.